Pre-training on Synthetic Driving Data for Trajectory Prediction: Related Works

 \subsection{Pre-training in Trajectory Prediction}

 Pre-training is effective for the data shortage problem in trajectory prediction.
 In \cite{PreTram}, contrastive learning was used to cluster similar map patches and establish associations between map patches and the trajectory, thereby fully utilizing the existing map data.
-In \cite{ssl-lanes}, four pre-training tasks were initiated, including randomly masking and recovering parts of the features, to enhance the encoding.
-Concurrently to our work, \cite{trajMAE, cheng2023forecastmae} used MAE to pre-train the encoder.
+In \cite{ssl-lanes}, four pre-training tasks were initiated to enhance the encoding, including randomly masking and recovering parts of the features.
+Concurrently, \cite{trajMAE, cheng2023forecastmae} used MAE to pre-train the encoder.
 However, these methods did not introduce any new data.
 Another work \cite{huaweipretrain} generated a pseudo trajectory that strictly follows the lanes for pre-training.
 However, this strict compliance hinders the realism of the pseudo trajectories.
 In contrast, our work aims to generate realistic synthetic trajectories to mitigate the domain gap between the synthetic and real data.

 While limited efforts on pre-training exist in the trajectory forecasting literature, some auxiliary tasks have been introduced to regularize trajectory prediction models during training. \cite{2020vectornet} introduced a feature-masking task to encourage feature interactions, which inspired us to use methods in CV \cite{MaskedAutoencoders2021} and NLP \cite{BERT} to stimulate feature interactions in the learned scene representation.
 Taking cues from these works, we investigated masked reconstruction as a self-supervised pre-training method to utilize the synthetic data.